 Since its inception, the technology-driven business model of Uber Eats has inspired budding entrepreneurs to start their online food delivery business.
-The Uber Eats app plays dual roles: it’s a restaurant aggregator as well as a delivery agent.
+The Uber Eats app plays dual roles: it works as a restaurant aggregator as well as a delivery agent.

-Uber Eats is a three-way marketplace that connects restaurants, customers and delivery agents.
+Uber Eats is a three-way marketplace that connects restaurants, customers, and delivery agents.
 Multiple restaurants list their brand and menu on the app.
-The customers search for the restaurants located in their area and place the order.
-The delivery boy picks up the order from the restaurant and delivers it at the customer’s doorstep.
+The customers search for the restaurants located in their area, browse their menus, and place orders.
+The delivery boy picks up the order from the restaurant and delivers it to the customer’s doorstep.

 Restaurants: Restaurants manage food orders and update menus on the app by marking food items available/unavailable.
 They can change the restaurant name, contact information and opening & closing hours as per their availability.
 They can also decide the price of each item displayed on the menu.